bee-rickey/webScraper/README.md

 **Complete description of OCR methodology and debugging**

 ocr.sh has three parts to it -
-1. Call google vision api with the image - this is handled by python3 ocr_vision.py $1 > bounds.txt
-2. Call googlevision.py script - this converts the texts recognized into a csv file.
-3. Calling automation.py with the csv file to allow delta calculation.

-1. Google vision API call and output:
+1. Google vision API call:
 Arguments: "ImageName"
 Output: bounds.txt
+Description: This corresponds to the line `python3 ocr_vision.py $1 > bounds.txt` in ocr.sh.
+This is used to call google vision api and get the output in a file.
-The output of this is output of the google vision api call.
-This output has the following format:
+The output has the following format:
 `<text>|lower left x,y|lower right x,y|upper right x,y|upper left x,y`
 This output is present in the bounds.txt file.
 The file also contains the texts with a json structure which is not used currently.

 2. googlevision.py script:
 Arguments: ocrconfig.meta "Image"
 Output: output.txt

-ocrconfig.meta file has some important configurations:
-`
+Description: This corresponds to the line `python3 googlevision.py ocrconfig.meta $1`.
+The task of this script is to get a csv out of the bounds.txt file.

+The configuration file ocrconfig.meta file has some configurations that control texts to be considere, translations and error for row and column calculations.

 	startingText:startingtext
 	enableTranslation:translationvalue
 	translationFile:statename_districts.meta
 	yInterval:0
 	xInterval:0
-`
-xInterval and yInterval are described subsequently.

-This is the most important part of the whole process.
-This script reads bounds.txt and uses the box coordinates to decide the rows and columns.

 a.
 First step is to build a cell which has the following attributes:
 	a.1) Text